 West Lebanon is a tiny town located in the state of Indiana.
 With a population of 692 people and just one neighborhood, West Lebanon is the 371st largest community in Indiana.

-Because occupations involving physical labor dominate the local economy, West Lebanon is generally considered to be a blue-collar town.
-45.30% of the West Lebanon workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+West Lebanon is a blue-collar town, with 44.99% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, West Lebanon is a town of construction workers and builders, sales and office workers, and professionals.
-There are especially a lot of people living in West Lebanon who work in sales jobs (11.05%), office and administrative support (10.50%), and management occupations (7.73%).
+There are especially a lot of people living in West Lebanon who work in office and administrative support (9.56%), sales jobs (9.09%), and teaching (5.83%).

 Also of interest is that West Lebanon has more people living here who work in computers and math than 95% of the places in the US.